Detailed 21 Step Gongfu Tea Ceremony

 Step 6 - Scrape away the bubbles

 Use the teapot lid to scrape away the bubbles on the water surface, then put the lid on the teapot.
 The movement should be gentle like a spring breeze stroking the face.
-There's nothing wrong with the tea if you see such foam on the surface.
+There's nothing wrong with the tea if you see such foam on the surface (also known as tea scum).
 It's due to the a chemical reactions when the tea leaves come in contact with hot water.

 Step 7 - Rinse the teacups